jmr-lab/jmr-lab/README.md

 ## Professional Values

 - **Attention to Detail**: I have a strong commitment to precision across all aspects of my work.
 Whether ensuring zero bugs in software development, delivering flawless project outcomes, or providing bulletproof mathematical demonstrations, I believe that **great work is built on an unwavering focus on the details**.
 - **Teamwork Philosophy**: I believe that we achieve better results when we work in a positive team environment where happiness and serious work go hand in hand.
-By fostering collaboration and a supportive atmosphere, we can drive innovation and excel in our endeavors.
+By fostering collaboration and a supportive atmosphere, we can drive innovation and excel in our endeavours.

 ## Current Goals